osb21313/BuildersGuild/Terms.md

 # BuildersGuild - Terms of Service

-Welcome to **BuildersGuild**, a community dedicated to creators and builders.
-By participating in this Discord server, you agree to the following terms and conditions.
+Welcome to **BuildersGuild**, a platform for creators, builders, and players.
+By accessing or using our platform, you agree to these Terms of Service.
 Please read them carefully.

 ## 1. **Acceptance of Terms**

-By joining **BuildersGuild**, you agree to abide by these Terms of Service.
-If you do not agree with any part of these terms, please refrain from using the server.
+By using **BuildersGuild**, you agree to comply with and be bound by these Terms of Service.
+If you do not agree to these terms, please do not use the platform.

+## 2. **Account Creation and Security**

+- **Account Registration**: You must create an account to access certain features of the platform.
+Provide accurate and complete information during registration.
+- **Account Security**: You are responsible for maintaining the confidentiality of your account credentials.
+Notify us immediately if you suspect any unauthorized access to your account.

-## 2. **Code of Conduct**
+## 3. **User Conduct**

-To maintain a positive and constructive environment, all members are expected to:

-- **Be Respectful**: Treat all members with respect and courtesy.
-Personal attacks, harassment, and discriminatory comments will not be tolerated.
+- **Respect and Courtesy**: Treat other users with respect.
+Harassment, abusive language, and discriminatory behavior are strictly prohibited.
-- **Keep Content Appropriate**: Share content that is suitable for all audiences.
-No explicit, offensive, or inappropriate material is allowed.
+- **Appropriate Content**: Ensure all content you create or share is suitable for all audiences.
+Explicit, offensive, or harmful content is not allowed.
-- **Respect Privacy**: Do not share personal information or private conversations without consent.
+- **No Spam**: Do not engage in spamming or flooding the platform with repetitive or unsolicited content.

-## 3. **Content Sharing**
+## 4. **Content Ownership and Licensing**

-- **Intellectual Property**: You retain ownership of your creations.
-By sharing your work in the server, you grant us a non-exclusive, royalty-free license to use, display, and promote your content within the server.
+- **User Content**: You retain ownership of any content you create or upload.
+By sharing content on **BuildersGuild**, you grant us a non-exclusive, royalty-free, worldwide license to use, display, and distribute your content within the platform.
-- **No Plagiarism**: Ensure that all content you share is original or properly credited.
-Plagiarism or unauthorized use of others' work is prohibited.
+- **Content Restrictions**: You must have the rights to all content you upload.
+Do not upload content that infringes on the intellectual property rights of others.

-## 4. **Server Usage**
+## 5. **Platform Usage**

-- **Account Security**: Protect your account and do not share your login credentials with others.
-We are not responsible for any loss or damage resulting from unauthorized access to your account.
-- **No Spam**: Avoid spamming or flooding channels with repetitive messages or unsolicited advertisements.
-This includes excessive tagging and promotional content.
-- **Channel Etiquette**: Use channels for their intended purposes.
-Follow any specific rules or guidelines posted in each channel.
+- **Acceptable Use**: Use the platform only for lawful purposes and in accordance with these terms.
+Do not engage in activities that could harm or disrupt the platform or its users.
+- **Prohibited Activities**: Unauthorized access, exploitation of vulnerabilities, and the use of automated tools to manipulate the platform are prohibited.

-## 5. **Moderation and Enforcement**
+## 6. **Moderation and Enforcement**

-- **Moderation**: Our moderators are here to help ensure a positive environment.
-They have the authority to issue warnings, mute, kick, or ban members who violate the rules.
+- **Moderation**: We reserve the right to monitor and moderate the platform to ensure compliance with these terms.
+Moderators may issue warnings, suspend, or ban users who violate the rules.
-- **Reporting Issues**: If you encounter any problems or observe rule violations, report them to the moderators using the appropriate channels.
-Do not take matters into your own hands.
+- **Reporting Violations**: Report any violations of these terms or suspicious activities through the appropriate channels provided on the platform.

+## 7. **Monetization and Transactions**

+- **Virtual Currency**: The platform may feature virtual currency or items for purchase.
+Transactions are subject to additional terms and conditions, which will be provided at the time of purchase.
+- **Refund Policy**: All purchases are final unless otherwise stated.
+Refunds may be provided at our discretion, based on our refund policy.

-## 6. **Changes to Terms**
+## 8. **Changes to Terms**

 We may update these Terms of Service from time to time.
-Any changes will be posted in this document, and your continued use of the server constitutes acceptance of the updated terms.
+Changes will be posted on this page, and your continued use of the platform constitutes acceptance of the updated terms.

-## 7. **Liability and Disclaimers**
+## 9. **Liability and Disclaimers**

-- **No Warranty**: **BuildersGuild** is provided "as is" and without any warranties.
-We do not guarantee the accuracy, reliability, or availability of the server or its content.
+- **Platform Availability**: **BuildersGuild** is provided "as is" and without warranties of any kind.
+We do not guarantee the availability, reliability, or accuracy of the platform.
-- **Limitation of Liability**: We are not liable for any direct, indirect, incidental, or consequential damages arising from the use or inability to use the server.
+- **Limitation of Liability**: We are not liable for any direct, indirect, incidental, or consequential damages arising from the use or inability to use the platform.

-## 8. **Governing Law**
+## 10. **Governing Law**

 These Terms of Service are governed by and construed in accordance with the laws of [Your Location].
 Any disputes arising under these terms will be resolved in the courts of [Your Location].

-## 9. **Contact Information**
+## 11. **Contact Information**

-If you have any questions or concerns about these Terms of Service, please contact us through the server’s feedback channel or email us at [Your Contact Email].
+For questions or concerns about these Terms of Service, please contact us through the platform’s support channels or email us at [Your Contact Email].

 Thank you for being a part of **BuildersGuild**.
-We look forward to building and creating together!
+We hope you enjoy your experience on our platform!

 ---

-**BuildersGuild** is not affiliated with or endorsed by any third-party organizations.
+**BuildersGuild** is an independent platform and is not affiliated with or endorsed by any third-party organizations.
 All rights to external trademarks and intellectual property are acknowledged.